-The reason I added a water bottle to this list is that dehydration is the number one reason for dry skin after a flight.
+The reason I added a water bottle to this air travel beauty essentials list is that dehydration is the number one reason for dry skin after a flight.
 Plus, the humidity level in an airplane is usually around 20 percent, while the standard humidity level our skin is used to is between 40-70 percent.

 You can slather on all the crap you want to your face, but it won’t do shit if you’re dehydrated and really thirsty.
 I suggest chugging water before your flight, then drinking more water throughout the flight to ensure you don’t land with hella dry skin.